-Among the many heatmap observations on the differences between mobile and desktop user behavior, it was found that mobile users tend to scroll much further down the page.
-In fact, most mobile users scroll straight down to the footer – making this part of the site almost as important as the header.
+In fact, most mobile users scroll straight down to the footer, which means this part of your website is almost as important as the header.
 UX professionals are therefore being forced to apply the same website engagement and optimization rules without discrimination to both top and bottom of the webpage.

-Here we can see a scroll reach heatmap for the former ClickTale desktop site.
-Users stayed mainly in the top half of the page (indicated by the dark red) and scrolled less as they descended below the halfway mark (as the dark red turns into yellow).
+Here we can see a scroll reach heatmap for the former ClickTale desktop site, which shows that users stayed mainly in the top half of the page (indicated by the dark red) and scrolled less as they descended below the halfway mark (as the dark red turns into yellow).*

 Now, compare this to the desktop heatmap to that of the mobile version of the same website.